|Birthname||Alanson Russell Loud|

 |Astrology data||04°46' 16°10 Asc.
 18°03'|

-He died on December 22, 2001 at about 1 AM in Los Angeles according to his mother who gave the information on the public broadcasting system website.
+He died at age 50 on 22 December 2001 at about 1 AM in Los Angeles according to his mother who gave the information on the public broadcasting system website.
 He died of liver failure caused by Hepatitis C and HIV infection.